Do I need a conveyancing solicitor when remortgaging?

 What does the conveyancer/solicitor do?

-Although it is in no way as complicated as when you purchased your home, remortgaging does involve some legal legwork.
+Although conveyancing is less complicated than when you purchased your home, remortgaging does involve some legal legwork.
 The remortgaging process involves:

 - ID Checks – your solicitor will ask you for proof of ID to protect against money laundering